Teaching About World Religions

 1. Academy 4SC: Find videos related to world religions at Academy 4SC, like The Ontological Argument: Existence as Perfection and Wisconsin v Yoder 1972, among others.
 Teachers have access to resources like worksheets, activity ideas, discussion questions, and more included in each topic’s lesson plan.
 Explore Academy 4SC’s full library of applicable content under the tag World Religions.

-2. Taking a Closer Look at Religions Around the World: Teaching Tolerance has put together a lesson for educators teaching about world religions in order to promote religious tolerance.
+2. Taking a Closer Look at Religions Around the World: Learning for Justice (formerly Teaching Tolerance) has put together a lesson for educators teaching about world religions in order to promote religious tolerance.
 Learning about the history behind different faiths will help students to “better comprehend the reasons behind divergent national and international religious beliefs” and increase their “compassion and consideration for other people and faiths.”
 This lesson plan includes objectives, essential questions, materials, vocabulary, a suggested procedure, and an extension activity.

 3. Lesson Planning Ideas: The World’s Religions: education world provides information in mini-articles on Christianity, Islam, Judaism, Hinduism, Sikhism, Buddhism, Taoism, Shintoism, and Baha’i.
 In addition, an outline on teaching about world religions in the classroom, including how to discuss diverse religions in the classroom, introductory information for students (which contains a pre-quiz of prior knowledge), discussion points and activities, an extension activity, and wrap-up/assessment options.
 This site is a great one to take a look at if you are looking to teach about religions that are less-widely discussed in the classroom!